What’s the fiber content of broccoli? Does one cup of broccoli have enough dietary fiber for our daily needs?

 Daily dietary fiber needs

 Most people need about 30 grams of fiber per day.
-That stands for a 2000 kcal diet.

 Enough fiber provides great health benefits.
 Adequate amount of fiber may contribute to low risk of:

 - high blood pressure,